mumoshu/okra/README.md

 We tend to call a cluster of storages where each storage drive can be hot-swapped a "storage array", hence calling a tool to build a cluster of clusters where each cluster can be hot-swapped "kubearray" seemed like a good idea.

-Then he searched over the Internet.
+Later, he searched over the Internet for a prettier and catchier alternative.
 While browsing a list of cool Japanese terms with 3 syllables, he encountered "okra".
 "Okra" is a pod vegetable full of edible seeds.
 The term is relatively unique that it sounds almost the same in both Japanese and English.
 The author thought that "okra" can be a good metaphor for a cluster of sub-clusters when each seed in an okra is compared to a sub-cluster.